12 Top-Rated Tourist Attractions in Norwich

 Steam enthusiasts will also want to visit Strumpshaw Hall Steam Museum.
 This excellent museum is home to one of the country's largest collections of traction engines and vintage steamrollers (some 50 or more all told), many of which are still put through their paces at regular demonstrations and steam-themed events.
 Also fun for kids is a collection of vintage fairground rides, including a merry-go-round and a narrow gauge railway.

-Featured at this site is a display covering the history of the Royal Observer Corps, as well as a rare nosepiece of a Felixstowe F5 flying boat discovered in a garden after 60 years of use as a potting shed.
-Aviation fans will also want to visit the City of Norwich Aviation Museum in Horsham St. Faith, with its displays of aircraft such as the Vulcan, Dart Herald, and Vampire.
+A must-visit attraction for aircraft fans, the City of Norwich Aviation Museum in Horsham St. Faith features first-rate displays of aircraft such as the Vulcan, Dart Herald, and Vampire.
 Exhibits include memorabilia from the 8th Army Air Force stationed here in WWII.

 Where to Stay in Norwich for Sightseeing

-We recommend these charming Norwich hotels near top attractions like the cathedral and Norwich Castle Museum:
+If you're planning a vacation or weekend getaway to Norfolk, we highly recommend the following charming Norwich hotels located near the city's top attractions such as the cathedral and Norwich Castle Museum: